 There are several skills that can help you succeed in the role of a system administrator.
 They include:

-Technical skills: These refer to the computer skills that are necessary to perform the tasks for the system administrator role.
-They need to understand how to install and maintain computer systems, including local area networks, wide area networks, intranets and other data communications systems.
+Technical skills: These refer to the computer skills necessary to perform the tasks for the system administrator role.
+They understand how to install and maintain computer systems, including local area networks, wide area networks, intranets and other data systems.

 Analytical skills: These refer to the ability to collect and analyze information and make decisions.
-System administrators must be able to evaluate networks to ensure they are performing reliably.
-They must also be able to anticipate new requirements as the needs of an organization change.
+They anticipate new requirements as the needs of an organization change.

-Communication skills: Verbal and written communication skills are essential.
-System administrators must be able to describe problems and solutions to non-IT employees and customers via phone or chat.
-They must also be able to actively listen to the response to guide an exchange, identify a problem and provide a solution.
+Communication: Verbal and written communication skills are essential.
+They actively listen to the response to guide an exchange, identify a problem and provide a solution.